testingisdocumenting/znai/td-documentation-cli/documentation/snippets/math.md

 # LATEX

-To render math you can use [latex](https://en.wikibooks.org/wiki/LaTeX/Mathematics) math expressions.
+To render math you can use [LaTeX](https://en.wikibooks.org/wiki/LaTeX/Mathematics) math expressions.
-Surround latex expression with fenced block and specify `latex` as a language
+Surround LaTeX expression with fenced block and specify `latex` as a language

     ```latex
     \forall x \in X, \quad \exists y \leq \epsilon